 Researching boarding schools for boys in Forest Hills, New York — Christian schools for boys who are at-risk and getting into trouble — may not be an easy task.
 Most New York boarding schools, and nearly all military schools, don’t accept troubled boys.
-However, Jubilee Leadership Academy, located in Washington State, works with boys from all backgrounds with various behavioral problems.
+However, Master’s Ranch – West, located in Washington State, works with boys from all backgrounds with various behavioral problems.
 Read on to discover more about how this program can change your life.

-Whether your son is having a hard time in school in Forest Hills, New York, acting out, or just associating with the wrong crowd, Jubilee Leadership Academy has the solution.
+Whether your son is having a hard time in school in Forest Hills, New York, acting out, or just associating with the wrong crowd, Master’s Ranch – West has the solution.
 The staff of this Christian boarding school will show your son a new way to act and live his life, all while he continues his academic training in a safe, structured environment.

 The first step in helping your boy back on track is giving him the best chance to thrive.
 Most adolescents, even the most difficult ones, truly want to succeed, they just need a chance.
-That’s where Jubilee Leadership Academy comes in.
+That’s where Master’s Ranch – West comes in.
 It is entirely set up to allow your son to do just that.
-Unlike some boarding schools for boys in Forest Hills, New York, Jubilee Leadership Academy includes a variety of vocational programs, where your son will re-discover his passions and find out what he really enjoys.
+Unlike some boarding schools for boys in Forest Hills, New York, Master’s Ranch – West includes a variety of vocational programs, where your son will re-discover his passions and find out what he really enjoys.
 Your son might feel lost and confused, but once given this sort of guidance, he can get right back to the bright, kind boy you once knew.

 As your son in Forest Hills, New York started to act out, he likely began to fall behind in school.
-Whether he has been getting suspended, skipping school, or just not paying attention in class, Master’s Ranch – West can help.
+Whether he has been suspended or expelled, or just not paying attention in class, Master’s Ranch – West can help.
 We’re an affordable year-round boarding school designed to turn around boys who are struggling with school or life.

-The issue is that many[ traditional high schools don’t know how to deal with troubled boys.
+The issue is that most traditional high schools don’t know how to deal with troubled boys.
 Punishing them over and over doesn’t work, and a lack of individualized attention can make it nearly impossible for your son to get back on track.
 This can even be the case at some boarding schools for boys in Forest Hills, New York!
-However, at JLA, compassionate staff will work one-on-one with your son to help him succeed.
-Your son will take part in an individualized program that meets Washington State curriculum, ensuring that he gets the best education available.
+However, at Master’s Ranch, compassionate staff will work one-on-one with your son to help him succeed.
+Your son will take part in an individualized program and nationally accredited academics, ensuring that he gets the best education available.

 As a parent, you don’t want your teenager’s poor decisions to ruin his opportunities in life.
 This can be a big concern, as these issues rarely take care of themselves.
 Problems can tend to snowball, and this is especially true of academics.
-So Jubilee Leadership Academy catches your son before he’s gone too far and gives him the time he needs to catch up in school.
-Your son’s future is important to us at Jubilee Leadership Academy, as we know it is to you.
+So Master’s Ranch – West catches your son before he’s gone too far and gives him the time he needs to catch up in school.
+Your son’s future is important to us at Master’s Ranch – West, as we know it is to you.

-With your son’s future in mind, Jubilee offers vocational programs teaching troubled boys valuable life skills.
-Even more importantly, your son will gain self-confidence and start to take care of himself as he grows into a contributing member of society.
+With your son’s future in mind, Master’s Ranch offers vocational programs teaching troubled boys valuable life skills.
+Even more importantly, your son will gain self-confidence and start to take care of himself and others.

-Boys come to Jubilee Leadership Academy from Forest Hills, New York and they are all different.
+Boys come to Master’s Ranch – West from Forest Hills, New York and they are all different.
 They need different approaches, have varying backgrounds, and different areas of interest.
-For this reason, Jubilee Leadership Academy offers a variety of vocational programs, including welding, woodworking, and agricultural services.
+For this reason, Master’s Ranch – West offers a variety of vocational programs, including woodworking and various agricultural programs.
 In these programs, your son will not just learn things but actually apply them in practical work environments!
 You won’t find this spectrum of future planning at other boarding schools for boys in Forest Hills, New York.
 Boys who were angry and off-track complete this program with a sense of serenity, purpose and, in many ways, they are far ahead of their peers.